Galvant/antiAFK_firmware/README.md

 antiAFK Firmware
 ================

-Arduino code for antiAFK project
+Arduino code for antiAFK project by Galvant Industries.

+The associated PCB project can be found on GitHub at www.github.com/Galvant/antiAFK-PCB

+Pre-assembled boards will be available shortly at www.galvant.ca

 About
 -----